Haim–Munk syndrome: Causes

 Haim–Munk syndrome is an inherited autosomal recessive trait.
 In some instances, the parents of individuals with Haim–Munk syndrome are consanguineously related.
 Genetic analysis suggests that Haim–Munk syndrome may be due to the genetic mutation of gene CTSC cathepsin C, which is located on the long arm of chromosome 11.
 Furthermore, analysis demonstrates that in individuals with Haim–Munk syndrome, a haplotype surrounded the gene location and appeared to be transmitted with it as unit.
 This suggests that the CTSC gene was inherited from a common ancestor.

 The CTSC cathepsin C gene regulates the production of the enzyme cathepsin C, which is expressed in various organs and tissues.
 The CTSC gene is thought to play a role in the differentiation of epithelial cells, resulting in the hyperkeratosis and erythema of the soles of feet and palms of hands, and connects the gingiva to the tooth surface.

 Diagnosis

 Diagnosis comes from the taking of a comprehensive patient history and identification of characteristic symptoms.
 Identification of the physical symptoms is important to distinguish this disease from Papillon-Lefevre Syndrome.
+Because of this, Haim-Munk syndrome is often diagnosed at an early age.

 In many cases diagnosis of Haim–Munk syndrome may be difficult in small children, as many symptoms can be confused with other skin abnormalities.
 Diagnosis of the disease often comes between the ages of three and five when infant teeth begin to erupt, and the inflammation and degeneration of the tissues surrounding and supporting the teeth becomes apparent.
+Some of the other main diagnostic tests include:physical examination alongside family history, genetic study using blood samples, and a radiographic study of the dental features, hands, and feet.